wishonia/wishonia/public/docs/self-improving-github-repo/github-integration/api-interaction.md

 ---
 # Api Interaction

-The Positron Network Architect Agent interacts with the GitHub API to create and manage documentation.
+The Architect Agent interacts with the GitHub API to create and manage documentation.
 This section provides an overview of the API and its usage in the agent.

 ## GitHub API